-Thinking about taking a break from summer, packing your bags and heading south to snowboard in Chile?
-Here’s a quick, exclusive guide of the best snowboard zones from North to South, including some of our favorite backcountry splitboarding destinations.
+Thinking about taking a break from summer, packing your bags and heading south of the equator to snowboard in Chile?
+Here’s a quick, exclusive guide of the best places to snowboard Chile from North to South, including some of our favorite backcountry splitboarding destinations.

 Portillo was founded in 1949, which means that this place has seen its handful of snowboarders over the years.
 One of the things that makes this place special is the set up of the terrain.
 The two sides of the valley above Lago del Inca is “in-bounds” terrain.
 There are lifts on both sides, and with a simple “further is fresher” attitude, a short traverse means it’s likely you’ll be riding fresh powder for weeks after a storm.

 As well, who wouldn’t want to try their hand at a 5-person poma style lift known as the Va Et Vient on the infamous Roca Jack.
 On PowderQuest guided snowboard trips to Chile, we keep this location a short stop.
 Most guests only need one day in Portillo to get the feel of the resort, but we can always arrange more if you are looking for something more exclusive.

 Snowboarding Santiago’s Tres Valles ( Valle Nevado, El Colorado, La Parva )

 Chile’s Tres Valles (Three Valleys) area towers above Santiago.
 If you are searching for snowboarding near Santiago, these three resorts are the closest to the city.
 Within 45 minutes from touching down on Andean soil, only the looming 75 hairpin turns separate you from forgetting all the woes of airline travel.
 A high alpine freeride paradise awaits you in the form of three awesome snowboard destinations: La Parva, El Colorado, and Valle Nevado.